tanmaydharma2002-stack/Power-BI-Sales-Data-Modelling-Project/README.md

 * **DAX & Analytical Foundation:**
   * Implemented core DAX measures to support business metrics across revenue, order volumes, and historical comparisons.
   * Built foundational logic to drive dynamic report visual filters seamlessly without redundant model relationships.

+## Point to be Noted:
+* This project is just for data modelling, data cleaning and transformation part purposes and NOT for visualizations and reporting part.

 ---
 ## Tools Used